SKorean ship detained for allegedly providing oil to NKorea

 SEOUL, South Korea — A South Korean ship is being held at a domestic port over suspicions that it illegally provided oil to heavily sanctioned North Korea, Seoul officials said Wednesday.

+Customs authorities have sent the case to state prosecutors, who are now examining whether to indict the ship’s captain and management company for violating laws governing maritime transport and exchanges with North Korea, he said.

-An official from Seoul’s Foreign Ministry said it was the first time a South Korean ship was detained over allegations of violating United Nations Security Council Sanctions against North Korea over its nuclear weapons program.
-South Korea is also detaining three foreign vessels for illegally providing oil to North Korea or transporting North Korea-produced coal.
+An official from Seoul’s Foreign Ministry said it was the first time a South Korean ship was detained over allegations of violating U.N. sanctions against North Korea.
+South Korea is detaining three foreign vessels for illegally providing oil to North Korea or transporting North Korea-produced coal.

 Both officials spoke on condition of anonymity, citing department rules preventing them from speaking to the press.